MatthewGreenspun/Automate-Google-Classroom/README.md

    - Contains optional description field.
    - Contains menu to choose between multiple choice and short answer question.
    - If multiple choice question is selected, users can add and remove multiple choice options.
-   - Contians field for Due date, which can be none, custom, or date of posting.
+   - Contians field for Due Date, which can be none, custom, or date of posting.
+   - Contians field for Due Time, which must be specified if Due Date is not none.

 7. PostOptions